jasonbarbee/TekLinksCodeCamp-Jan-2017/Ansible/Ansible.md

 1. **Using Ansible**

 ---
-# Meet YAML Syntax
 ^ It's not a newly discovered creature...
+Before we tell ansible....
+# YAML Syntax
+Inventory files and Tasks use YAML Syntax
 Syntax looks like this-

 ```yaml